FelixOnline/v2/content/articles/2012-1-19-in-memory-of-the-nations-favourite-detective.md

 subtitle: >
   Final episode has more holes than dutch cheese, says Maciej Matuszewski
 date: "2012-01-19 19:47:01 +0000"

 # Attributes from Felix Online V1
 id: "1999"
 old_path: /tv/1999/in-memory-of-the-nations-favourite-detective
 aliases:
  - /tv/1999/in-memory-of-the-nations-favourite-detective
+imported: true
+comments:
+ - Im going to have to disagree with you about this The film smeeed like a typical Richie film Poorly shot fast fight scene followed by an over the top almost holding your hand thru it fight scene The story was forgettable and very boring It also did not need to be told in 2 hours an hour and a half would have been fineI also felt like it got away from the feel of the books a lot Holmes had way more depth than some arrogant snarky detective And he used his powers of deduction to help him solve case not pretend to be psychic before he fights someoneAll and all a easily overlooked snooze that is certainly not more of the year

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true